elk-audio/elk-docs/documents/getting_started_with_hifiberry.md

 # Raspberry Pi 4 + Hifiberry Hardware

-This document contains basic information on how to set up a development system based on Raspberry Pi 4 and Hifiberry hat.
+This document contains basic information on how to set up a development system, based on a Raspberry Pi 4 and a Hifiberry hat.

-Supported Hifiberry boards are the HiFiBerry DAC+ ADC and HiFiBerry DAC+ ADC Pro, however other hats may work if they are based on compatible Codecs.
+Elk Audio OS supports the HiFiBerry DAC+ ADC and HiFiBerry DAC+ ADC Pro boards, however other hats may work too, if they are based on compatible converters (PCM1863 ADC / PCM5122 DAC).

 ## 1. Hardware setup

-You can follow [official Hifiberry documentation] https://www.hifiberry.com/ to setup the development board, however no intervention to the software or SD card images is needed during this step since all the software layer and drivers will be handled by the Elk Audio OS.
+To setup your hardware you can follow [official Hifiberry documentation](https://www.hifiberry.com/).
+You don't need to tweak software (device tree, ALSA settings, etc.) since the hifiberry is natively supported by the Elk Audio OS.

 ## 2. Flashing the Elk operating system image to the SD card